-ACC Aerial Events, or ACC/A3TA, is responsible for scheduling the aerial and public display of ACC aircraft, most notably the F-35 (currently in transition), F-22 Raptor, F-16 Viper, and A-10 Thunderbolt demonstration teams.
+ACC Aerial Events, or ACC/A3TA, is responsible for scheduling the aerial and public display of ACC aircraft, most notably the F-35, F-22 Raptor, F-16 Viper, and A-10 Thunderbolt demonstration teams.
 ACC Aerial Events also manages the U.S. Air Force Heritage Flight program.
 They coordinate static display and flyover support of ACC aircraft to airshows or expos and other events in the United States and abroad.
 ACC/A3TA provides the Aerial Control Teams that coordinate and execute AF and Joint flyovers in the National Capital Region (NCR).

 ACC Aerial Events Purpose: